ben-thomas20/GUTS/CPP_MIGRATION.md

 ## Overview

-The GUTS Card Game backend has been completely rewritten in C++ for superior performance, reliability, and scalability.
-This document provides a comprehensive guide to understanding the new architecture and deployment process.
+✅ **Migration Complete!** The GUTS Card Game now uses a high-performance C++ backend exclusively.
+The old Node.js backend has been removed.

+This document provides a comprehensive guide to understanding the new C++ architecture, performance improvements, and deployment process.

 ## Why C++?